anatoliifrolov/postgres-cxx-client/README.md

 You can find a comprehensive description of Postgres configuration options in the official libpq documentation at https://www.postgresql.org/docs/11/libpq-connect.html.
-Here we will focus on the interface the library provides to make it more convenient configuring a database connection.
+Here we will focus on the interface PgCC provides to make it more convenient configuring a database connection.

 Postgres has default values for all of its configuration parameters.